mulefish/flask_slow_pdf_server/README.md

-# I used a virutal env to setup flask on my macos setup ( on my macos ) : windows or linux will be different.
-If you do not need a virtual... skip this step
+# ENV
-ENV
+( I used a virutal env to setup flask on my macos setup ( on my macos ) : windows or linux will be different.
+If you do not need a virtual... skip this step )
 python3 -m venv env
 cd env/bin
 source  activate